SoTrx/dapr-build-workshop/instructions/_entries/03-08 testing.md

 function getDynamicExternalStore(startValue?: IRecordingState) {
   let state = startValue;
-  // On remplace l'implémentation de Dapr par une pseudo-implémentation avant les tests const mockProxy: IStoreProxy = {
+  // We replace the implementation of Dapr with a pseudo-implementation before the tests const mockProxy: IStoreProxy = {
     get<T>(storeName: string, key: string): Promise<T> {
       return Promise.resolve(state as unknown as T);